stethbo/resgenio/README.md

 **let AI generate the Resume that will get you your dream job✨**

-Enginnering thesis project by Stefan Borek
+Engineering thesis project by Stefan Borek